 Just as day was breaking, Jesus stood on the shore; yet the disciples did not know that it was Jesus.
 Jesus said to them, “Children, do you have any fish?”
 They answered him, “No.” He said to them, “Cast the net on the right side of the boat, and you will find some.“ So they cast it, and now they were not able to haul it in, because of the quantity of fish.
 (John 21:3-6 ESV)

-I’ve seen so many Christians with great intentions begin “branding and marketing” themselves.
-They have a unique pair of glasses that distinguish them or a distinctive hairstyle or a memorable “tag line” with which they always open.
-None of these things, in themselves, are sin.
-But when we begin using our abilities to promote ourselves to “catch fish” then we’ve gone off the tracks.
-If we are to gather those whom God has give into our hands, we must place our trust in the Holy Spirit to use us for the purpose which God called us.
+I’ve seen many Christians with great intentions begin “branding and marketing” themselves.
+They have a unique pair of glasses that distinguish them, a distinctive hairstyle, or a memorable “tagline” with which they always open.
+None of these things, in themselves, are sins.
+But when we begin using our abilities to promote ourselves to “catch fish,” then we’ve gone off the tracks.
+If we are to gather those whom God has given into our hands, we must place our trust in the Holy Spirit to use us for the purpose God called us.

 You may like: Faith is like breath